AK6263/todo_list_app/README.md

 - Difference between Local and Global State
 - How to Implement it (check tasks list) using void callbacks
+- It is performed by Lifting the StateFul Widget up the Tree

 ## ListView Builder